I make prototypes

 Who am I

-Briefly, I create prototypes, I am located next to Nauviale, 12330.
+Briefly, I create prototypes.
+I am located next to Lassouts, 12500.
 I build robots and automate things.
-I do software, firmware, electronics, CAD, 3D printing, and many other things.
-I have worked in many fields like finances, logistics, software, electronics companies.
-My LinkedIn, my blog.
+I handle software, firmware, electronics, CAD, 3D printing, and everything in between.

 What is a prototype

-Building a prototype is the first step in building a product, machine or tool.
-The goal is to research and to proove a concept, to gain knowledge and understanding over a system.
+Building a prototype is the critical first step in realizing a product, machine, or tool.
+The primary goal is to do research and development to prove a concept, and gain immediate operational understanding over a system.

 How I build prototypes